Green Youth (Germany)

-The Green Youth (Grüne Jugend, GJ) is the youth organisation linked to Bündnis 90/Die Grünen.
+Green Youth (Grüne Jugend, GJ) is the youth organisation linked to the Alliance 90/The Greens (Bündnis 90/Die Grünen or Grüne) political party in Germany.

 History

-The Grüne Jugend was founded on 16 January 1994, as an independent association with the name Grün-Alternatives Jugendbündnis (abbreviated: GAJB).
+Green Youth was founded on 16 January 1994, as an independent association with the name Grün-Alternatives Jugendbündnis (abbreviated: GAJB).

 Before 1994 there were, after the first attempts in Niedersachsen like Grüne Jugend Braunschweig, founded in the spring of 1981, several state-based associations, such as the Grüne Jugend Hessen, which had been founded in the spring of 1991.
 It used and still uses a frog as its logo.
 In the same spring the Grün-Alternative Jugend Baden-Württemberg was founded.
 Parallel to these state-based organisations was the federal Bundesjugendkontaktstelle (Abbreviated: BUJUKS), a loose network of young members and sympathisers of Die Grünen.

 After several years of debate, a federal green youth organisation was founded, in which the state-based organisations and the BUJUKS all merged.
-In 2001, the GJ became an integral part of the Die Grünen and lost its independent status.
+In 2001, Green Youth became an integral part of the Die Grünen and lost its independent status.

+In 2024 the spokespeople and the entire federal board of ten people stepped down and resigned their Alliance 90/The Greens memberships, citing a plan to create a new left-wing youth organization, citing a rightward shift of the party on foreign, economic and environmental policy as their reason.

 Ideology

-Although it has similar positions to its motherparty, there are some differences.
-The GJ for instance is in favour of legalisation of all drugs and the use of free software.
+Although it has similar positions to its mother party, there are some differences.
+Green Youth for instance is in favour of legalisation of all drugs and the use of free software.